void-type/VoidCore/docs/domain.md

 Post Processors fire after the handling of an event or after validation failure.
 Post Processors should not change the response of the event; however, they can fire off commands such as notifications and logging.

-* Inherit from PostProcessorAbstract to define different processing for three channels of the Result<Response>: Success, Fail, Both.
+* Inherit from PostProcessorAbstract to define different processing for three channels of the IResult<Response>: Success, Fail, Both.
 * Inherit from IPostProcessor for a single channel that fires on both types of Result.

 There are default logging Post Processor implementations in the VoidCore.Model library.
 See above for an example.